Kong/docs.konghq.com/app/_src/gateway-operator/get-started/konnect/create-route.md

     export CP_UUID="a62e9a4c-d47..."
     ```

-1. Generate a [personal access token](https://cloud.konghq.com/global/account/tokens) to use the API.
-Export this as `KONNECT_TOKEN` so that we can authenticate with the Konnect API:
+1. Generate a [personal access token](https://cloud.konghq.com/global/account/tokens) to use the Konnect API.
+1. Set the value of the variable `KONNECT_TOKEN` to the personal access token that you generated.

     ```bash
     export KONNECT_TOKEN="kpat_pYyaCgDWv..."